-Looking for fireworks this 4th of July weekend?
+Looking for 4th of July fireworks?

-Kids' work on activities on a sidewalk lined with tents at Slidell Heritage Festival
+Kids' activities at Slidell Heritage Festival

-25th Annual Slidell Heritage Festival
+Slidell Heritage Festival

-• Saturday, July 2, 4-11 p.m.
+• Saturday, July 1, 4-11 p.m.

 • Heritage Park, 1701 Bayou Lane, Slidell

-• Admission: $10 for ages 13 and up, free for age 12 and under
+• Admission: $15 for ages 13 and up, free for age 12 and under

 Hot dog eating contest at Covington's Sparks in Park